tugceerdogan/tugceerdogan/README.md

 :iphone:        I am an Android Developer.

-:computer:    I worked at _Turkcell Technology_ as an Android Developer Intern for 6 months and at _Yemeksepeti_ as a Android Developer for 3.5 years now I am working at _Trendyol_
+:computer:    I worked at _Yemeksepeti_ as a Jr. Android Developer for 1 year, now I am working at _Trendyol_  for 3.5 years as a Android Developer.

 :balloon: I am currently learning to develop mobile applications professionally and working in a corporate company.